 Perhaps more remarkable than the low of 19 degrees is Singapore’s lowest ever maximum temperature in a day.
 That mark was set on 6 January 1934, when the mercury never got above 21.2 degrees.
 Brrrr!
 January of that year was also the country’s coldest overall month on record.

-This article first appeared in the December 2020 edition of Expat Living.
+This article first appeared in a print edition of Expat Living.
 You can purchase the latest issue or subscribe, so you never miss a copy!